It all started in Melbourne

 OCA works with the following Australian partner organisations who have Item 1 Charitable organisation status

 Melbourne School of Theology operates the Shenzhou Bible Commentary Series project.

 Eastern College Australia operates the MA in Transformational Leadership for NGO leaders.

 World Relief Australia remits to the Allahabad Bible Seminary Tailoring Project and the Arab Baptist Theological Seminary Syrian Refugee Care project.

 Registration and Membership

-Overseas Council Australia is registered with Australian Charities and Not-for-Profits Commission.
+Overseas Council Australia is registered as a charity with the Australian Charities and Not-for-Profits Commission ABN 68 092 388 746.
 As such, OCA adheres to the legal requirements and guidelines of the Australian government in regards to charities and not-for-profit organisations.
 Please view our registration on the Charity Register.

 Overseas Council Australia is a member of Missions Interlink.
 This peak body of churches, ministries and missions is affiliated with the Australian Evangelical Alliance.

 Overseas Council Australia also holds a NSW Fair Trading Authority to Fundraise CFN/20492.